Speaking Engagements

 Nothing in your area?
 I go where I’m invited!
-There’s still plenty of time (and plenty of space available on my calendar) to plan an event for summer or fall 2026 and to begin thinking about plans for 2027!
+There’s still plenty of time (and plenty of space available on my calendar) to plan an event for late summer or fall 2026 and to begin thinking about plans for 2027!
 Find out how your church or organization can set up an event at my Speaking Engagements page.
 I’ve even got lots of tips, tricks, and helpful hints for you on everything from budgeting to promoting your event!

 Wisconsin

-Hey, all you northerly ladies, I’m coming your way October 16-17 for aย womenโs conferenceย with Amy Spreeman at Bethel Baptist Church inย Green Bay, Wisconsin.
+Hey, all you northerly ladies, I’m coming your way October 16-17 for aย womenโ€™s conferenceย with Amy Spreeman at Bethel Baptist Church inย Green Bay, Wisconsin.
 This event is open to women in the surrounding areas, but registration is required.
-We’re still working on the details for this one, so save the date and keep an eye on my Speaking Engagements page, where I’ll post all the info as soon as I’ve got it.
+Register here!

 Canada

 Even further into the frozen tundra… I’m so excited to be speaking at my first event in Canada!
-Ladies, bundle up and come join me November 6-7 atย The Beauty of Holinessย women’s conference at Westminster Chapel,ย Toronto, Ontario, Canada.
+Ladies, bundle up and come join me November 6-7 at The Beauty of Holiness women’s conference at Westminster Chapel, Toronto, Ontario, Canada.
 This event is open to women in the surrounding areas, but registration is required.
-Get all the details and find out how to register at theย conference website.
+Get all the details and find out how to register at the conference website.

 We are working on adding more events to my calendar, and we’d love to add yours!
 Click on over to my Speaking Engagements page for all the info.
 And if you’d like for both Amy Spreeman and me to speak, click here!

-To keep an eye out for an event near you, or to schedule me for your own event, check out my calendar of events and booking information on my Speaking Engagements page.
+or to schedule me for your own event, check out my

 I recently had a wonderful time fellowshipping and sharing with the lovely ladies of West Bend, Wisconsin, and the surrounding area at First Baptist Church’s Word First women’s conference.
 It was exciting to finally meet, in person, my sweet friend, Marci Ferrell (You are following her over at Thankful Homemaker and on Facebook and Instagram, right?) who served as conference coordinator and made my first trip to Wisconsin so memorable.